What are ISRC codes, and how to find ISRC Code for a song

-All album tracks & songs you release are held into the world database.
+All album tracks & songs you release are held in the world database.

-The upload happens via online website, that's how an artist can get streams royalties for their songs and tracks accounted for within minutes!
+The upload happens via an online website, that's how an artist can get stream royalties for their songs and tracks accounted for within minutes!

-The record labels then identify and grab the complete royalties for all tracks the upload via ISRC and collect payments directly.
+The record labels then identify and grab the complete royalties for all tracks they upload via ISRC and collect payments directly.

 They don't physically grab the complete report for the releases, they receive contact immediately to their publishing company.